Skip to Main Content

 When can I access the DIVE course in Canvas?

 The DIVE course becomes available on the first day of class.
-The Spring cohort starts on January 29th, 2023.
-However, the course can be open and accessible prior to its scheduled start date.
+The Fall cohort starts on September 9th, 2024.
+The course can be open and accessible prior to its scheduled start date.
 Participants will be notified via email when the course is accessible.

 Can I withdraw from DIVE?